A629N Orange Street Roundabout to Ogden, Calderdale

 So some tactiles at the top of sod house green is going to improve what exactly?

-Dishwasher asked almost 3 years ago
+Dishwasher asked over 3 years ago

 Tactile paving supports the proposed use of dropped kerbs by compensating for the absence of a physical kerb in the case of pedestrians who be may visually impaired.